MikeYan01/NBA-sim/README.md

 3. Determine whether there is foul before the shot:
     - Offensive foul（Charging foul, Illegal screen, ...）
     - Defensive foul（Grabbing, Reach-in, Blocking...）
+    - Each team has a chance to challenge the foul.
+If challenge successfully, the foul will be canceled and the possession will be returned

 4. Determine the shot distance of the offense players